AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 * **[!UICONTROL Send all messages in text format]**: The email is sent in text format.
 HTML format will not be sent, but used for the mirror page only when the recipient clicks the email.

+## Tracking {#tracking-tab}

+>[!CONTEXTUALHELP]
+>id="acw_deliveries_email_options"
+>title="Edit tracking"
+>abstract="By default, tracking is enabled for the delivery, meaning all links included in the message content are tracked.
+You can disable this option from here."
+>additional-url="https://experienceleague.adobe.com/en/docs/campaign-web/v8/content/email-design/design-content/message-tracking" text="Add links and track messages"

+This tab is available when a tracking log schema is configured for the delivery, and the delivery mode is not external.

+* **[!UICONTROL Activate tracking]**: Enable or disable tracking for the delivery.
+When disabled, no click or open tracking data is collected.
+* **[!UICONTROL Opens tracking]** (email channel): Enable or disable tracking of message opens using the tracking pixel.
+This option is only available when **[!UICONTROL Activate tracking]** is enabled.
+This helps you comply with data protection regulations, such as CNIL or GDPR.

 ## Web Analytics {#web-analytics}

 >[!CONTEXTUALHELP]